Hiring tools to help you and your team hire smarter

 Hiring decisions can be costly.
 You need more to go on than a few interviews and simple affirmations from a candidate’s references.
 We help you get data-driven, insight on a candidate’s past performance on the skills and competencies that matter for the job.

-Here’s a snapshot example of the report that helps recruiters and hiring managers better understand their job candidates, as well as additional hiring tools we offer to prep for interviews and compare candidates at a glance.
+Here’s a snapshot example of the report from the SkillSurvey Reference Pre-Hire 360 workflow.
+It helps recruiters and hiring managers better understand their job candidates and there are additional hiring tools we to prep for interviews and compare candidates at a glance.

 Predictive talent analytics